thatmlopsguy/remote-pt/docs/guide/interviews/initial.md

 ## Prepare Your Interview Space

 - For phone or video interviews, set up a quiet space where you won’t be disturbed.
 For video calls, ensure your background is tidy and professional.
+- Make sure that anyone around you knows that you will need to be uninterrupted and, if possible, use a room that has a door that you can close.
+- Make sure you have a glass of water nearby in case your voice gets hoarse or you get a tickle in your throat.
+- Connect via ethernet cable for better bandwidth if possible.
+Close background apps.
+Test camera/microphone beforehand and log in 5-10 minutes early to verify equipment works.
+- Keep a pen and notepad nearby in case there is something important that you need to write down.
 - For in-person interviews, consider visiting the location beforehand or plan your route to avoid being late or getting lost.

 ## Practice Interview Etiquette